quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 Background context: Normalized time or phase is a way of measuring time relative to the start and end points of an animation, independent of its actual duration.

-Normalized time \(u\) ranges from 0 at the start to 1 at the end of the animation.
+Normalized time $u$ ranges from 0 at the start to 1 at the end of the animation.
 This concept is particularly useful when synchronizing multiple animations that may have different durations.

 :p What is normalized time (phase) used for in animation systems?
 ??x